-When communication gaps happen, there is a high chance of confusion between team members.
+When communication breakdowns happen, there is a high chance of confusion between team members.
 This leads to mistakes, lack of understanding, reduced productivity, and frustrated employees.

 Clear communication channels make it easy to understand what each employee should do.
 It allows teams to interact and provide feedback to one another to keep projects running.
 This boosts productivity and efficiency at every level of the organization.

 Effective communication isn't always easy.
 In fact, it can be downright hard.
 One poll of 1,000 employees found that 91% of respondents think their leaders lack this critical skill1.

 In order to improve your communication strategy it's crucial to have a common understanding of barriers that stand in your way.

 So what are the most common barriers of communication?
 Keep reading to uncover the most common communication challenges with examples so you and your team can overcome them.

 We've identified 11 common communication barriers so you can learn how to overcome them in your workplace.
 These barriers include

 Working on these barriers can create a more open and productive communication environment.

 To overcome barriers it's important to consider that each individual has their own communication preferences and style.
 For example, if someone is predominantly a hearing style learner, sending them an email or report to read can be a barrier to communication.
 A better way to engage them is with an audio recording, phone call, or a meeting.